HeesukSon/sem2bit/README.md

 sherlock-io is an implementation of SeM2Bit and its two case studies: SLP and MQTT.
 It is a JAVA project and implemented on IntelliJ IDEA.

 For its execution, it is recommended to use 'Build Artifacts' operations.
+Especially, for SLP case study, a direct execution in IDEA causes a 'Permission denied' error.

 For SLP case study, two main classes should be built:
 * ch.ethz.iks.slp.test.Registration.java